MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 **Which machine did you allow to access your ELK VM?
 What was its IP address?
 - IP Address of the Azadmin/Sysadmin machine

-A summary of the access policies in place can be found in the table below:
+- IP Address: 50.45.135.213

+**The configuration details of each machine may be found below.**

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|